 - 1. Religious Education is one of the essential learning areas at Sacred Heart Girls' College. - 2.
 The Religious Education programme will be based on the principles and aims of the NZ Catholic Bishops' Curriculum documents and the Secondary Religious Education Bridging document. - 3.
 Every student at the College will participate in a programme of Religious Education aimed at developing appropriate knowledge, skills, attitudes and values to enable them to integrate faith, life and culture. - 4.
 Religious Education teachers will recognise the importance of te Titiro o Waitangi and the status of Māori as tangata whenua. - 5.
 Religious Education teachers will teach material that is theologically sound, using resources of various cultures, while allowing for each person's free faith responses. - 6.
-The Director of Religious Studies is responsible for the implementation of the programme throughout the College. - The Principal and Senior Leadership will be responsible for allocating teaching time for the Religious Education programme as mandated by the New Zealand Catholic Bishops' Conference guidelines. - 8.
+The Director of Religious Studies is responsible for the implementation of the programme throughout the College. - 7.
+The Principal and Senior Leadership will be responsible for allocating teaching time for the Religious Education programme as mandated by the New Zealand Catholic Bishops' Conference guidelines. - 8.
 The Director of Religious Studies will be involved in the allocation of staff for the teaching of Religious Education. - 9.
 The Religious Education Faculty will be adequately provided with material resources and an appropriate teaching and learning environment. - 10.
-Teachers of Religious Education will be provided with the opportunity to attend professional development related to the National Curriculum and Catholic Character and supported to gain certification in Religious Education. - 11.
-The Diocesan authorities will carry out a Special Character review of the College every three years including an evaluation of the Religious Education programme.
-The Diocesan authorities will provide advisory support and professional development opportunities for Religious Education.
+Teachers of Religious Education will be provided with the opportunity to attend professional development related to the National Curriculum and Catholic Character and supported to gain certification in Religious Education.

-- 12. The Senior Leadership Team will conduct a system of internal review to identify strengths and areas requiring development in line with other self-review in the College. - 13.
+- 11. The Diocesan authorities will carry out a Special Character review of the College every three years including an evaluation of the Religious Education programme.
+The Diocesan authorities will provide advisory support and professional development opportunities for Religious Education. - 12.
+The Senior Leadership Team will conduct a system of internal review to identify strengths and areas requiring development in line with other self-review in the College. - 13.
 The Religious Education Department will carry out an ongoing process of self review. - 14.
 Teachers will ensure that students participate in a variety of prayer experiences as an integral part of all Religious Education lessons. - 15.
-All staff employed at the College will be expected to integrate the Catholic Character of the College into their area of curriculum to ensure that a consistent worldview is presented.
+All staff employed at the College will be expected to integrate the Catholic Character of the College into their area of curriculum to ensure that a consistent worldview is presented. - 16.
+The sexuality component of the Health Curriculum will be taught in Religious Education lessons with staff being supported in attending PLD with the Diocesan Education Team.